 The R.A.D.
-(Rape Aggression Defense) course is a comprehensive self defense program for women.
-The R.A.D. system is dedicated to teaching women defensive concepts and techniques against various types of assault by utilizing easy, effective and proven self-defense tactics.
-One of the primary goals of the program is to provide each woman with the knowledge to make an educated decision about resistance.
-Because of the effectiveness of the techniques and the supportive and fun environment it is taught in, R.A.D. has proven itself to be a highly rewarding and empowering experience for many women at Amherst College and across the United States and Canada.
-At Amherst College, we offer courses in both Basic and Advanced R.A.D. as well as periodic RADical Review sessions throughout the year.
+(Rape Aggression Defense) course is a comprehensive self-defense program for folks who self-identify as trans or cis women and/or nonbinary.
+It begins with awareness, prevention, risk reduction, and avoidance while progressing to the basics of hands-on defense training.
+The R.A.D. system is dedicated to teaching defensive concepts and techniques against various types of assault by utilizing easy, effective, and proven self-defense tactics.
+One of the primary goals of the program is to provide each student with the knowledge to make an educated decision about resistance.
+Because of the effectiveness of the techniques and the supportive and fun environment, it is taught in, R.A.D.'s international program has proven itself to be a highly rewarding and empowering experience for many at Amherst College.
+At Amherst College, we offer courses in Basic, Advanced, and Keychain.
+We also host periodic RADical Review sessions throughout the year for R.A.D. grads as a refresher.

 Basic R.A.D.
 (16 Hours)